DokySp/how-to-install-wordpress-kr/readme.md

 ```

 #### 루트(최상위) 디렉토리에 설치하는 경우

-- If you need to upload your files to your web server, use an [FTP](https://codex.wordpress.org/Glossary#FTP) client to upload all the *contents* of the `wordpress` directory (but not the directory itself) into the root directory of your website.
+ - If you need to upload your files to your web server, use an [FTP](https://wordpress.org/support/article/glossary/#ftp) client to upload all the contents of the `wordpress` directory (but not the directory itself) into the root directory of your website.
-- If your files are already on your web server, and you are using [shell](https://codex.wordpress.org/Glossary#Shell) access to install WordPress, move all of the *contents* of the `wordpress` directory (but not the directory itself) into the root directory of your website.
+ - If your files are already on your web server, and you are using [shell](https://wordpress.org/support/article/glossary/#shell) access to install WordPress, move all of the contents of the `wordpress` directory (but not the directory itself) into the root directory of your website.

 #### 서브 디렉토리에 설치하는 경우

-- If you need to upload your files to your web server, rename the `wordpress` directory to your desired name, then use an [FTP](https://codex.wordpress.org/Glossary#FTP)client to upload the directory to your desired location within the root directory of your website.
+If you need to upload your files to your web server, rename the `wordpress` directory to your desired name, then use an [FTP](https://wordpress.org/support/article/glossary/#ftp) client to upload the directory to your desired location within the root directory of your website.
-- If your files are already on your web server, and you are using [shell](https://codex.wordpress.org/Glossary#Shell) access to install WordPress, move the `wordpress` directory to your desired location within the root directory of your website, and rename the directory to your desired name.
+If your files are already on your web server, and you are using [shell](https://wordpress.org/support/article/glossary/#shell) access to install WordPress, move the `wordpress` directory to your desired location within the root directory of your website, and rename the directory to your desired name.

-***Note:** If your FTP client has an option to convert file names to lower case, make sure it's disabled.*